pyth0nkod3r/cip25-wordcloud/README.md

 1.  **Enter text directly**: Choose this option to type or paste text directly into the console.
 Press Enter twice to signal the end of your input.

-2.  **Choose from sample files**: The application comes with pre-defined sample text files (e.g., Shakespeare, Technology, Nature, Literature).
+2.  **Choose from sample files**: The application comes with pre-defined sample text files (e.g., Shakespeare, Random, Test, Technology, Nature, Literature).
 You can select one from the list to generate a word cloud.

-3.  **Provide a custom file path**: If you have your own text file, select this option and provide the full path to your `.txt` file.
-The application will read its content for word cloud generation.

-4.  **Exit**: Terminate the program.
+3.  **Exit**: Terminate the program.

 After selecting your text source, you will be asked if you want to customize the word cloud settings.
 If you choose 'yes', you can specify: